willhansen/RoyaltyOffRevenueLicense/README.md

 There is a lot of duplicated work done by multiple companies trying to accomplish the same thing.
 They all hide their code, and work is wasted.
 By forcing disclosure of code modifications, that duplicate work is eliminated.

-On the other hand, when that disclosed code can be used for free by competitors, a tragedy of the commons arises, where everyone but the first person to put in the work gets all the benefit for free.
-There needs to be a way to put a price tag on the disclosed code, so both duplicate work and a tragedy of the commons can be avoided.
+On the other hand, when that disclosed code can be used for free by competitors, a free-rider problem arises, where everyone but the first person to put in the work gets all the benefit for free.
+There needs to be a way to put a price tag on the disclosed code, so both duplicate work and a free-rider problem can be avoided.

 ### Costs money